1. ACCEPTANCE OF TERMS AND CONDITIONS.

-6. DELIVERY AND RISK OF LOSS.
+7. DELIVERY AND RISK OF LOSS.
 TIME IS OF THE ESSENCE.
-Delivery shall be strictly in accordance with the schedule set forth in the Purchase Order and any anticipated or actual delays in shipment shall be reported immediately by Vendor to CEC.
-Delivery in advance of the schedule set forth in the Purchase Order need not be accepted by CEC, but if accepted, CEC reserves the right to defer inspection and/or payment according to the original schedule.
-Any delivery is accepted subject to final inspection and test of the items by Purchaser at final destination.
-Acceptance of the goods by Purchaser shall not relieve Seller from any of its obligations and warranties hereunder.
-In no event shall payment be deemed to constitute acceptance.
+Delivery shall be strictly in accordance with the schedule set forth in the Purchase Order and any anticipated or actual delays in shipment shall be reported immediately to the appropriate party.
+Delivery in advance of the schedule set forth in the CEC Purchase Order need not be accepted by CEC, but if accepted, CEC reserves the right to defer inspection and/or payment according to the original schedule.
+Any delivery is accepted subject to final inspection and test of the items by CEC at final destination.
+Acceptance of the goods by CEC shall not relieve Vendor from any of its obligations and warranties hereunder.
+In no event shall CEC’s payment be deemed to constitute acceptance.

-7. PACKING, SHIPMENT, SERVICES.
+8.1 CEC Purchase Orders.
 All Products shall be suitably prepared and packed for shipment according to CEC’s instructions and in a manner which follows good commercial practice, is acceptable to common carriers for shipment at the lowest rate, and is adequate to insure safe arrival.
-If shipment by premium transportation becomes necessary in order to fulfill Vendor’s delivery obligations, the Vendor will pay premium transportation charges unless shipment is F.O.B. point of shipment, in which case the Vendor will pay the difference between such premium transportation and the minimum of shipping charges.
+If shipment by premium transportation becomes necessary in order to fulfill Vendor’s delivery obligations under a CEC Purchase Order, the Vendor will pay premium transportation charges unless shipment is F.O.B. point of shipment, in which case the Vendor will pay the difference between such premium transportation and the minimum of shipping charges.
 Vendor shall furnish for each shipment receipted bill of lading or other receipts from the carrier.
-All shipments and documents related thereto must bear Vendor’s name, the Purchase Order number, identification of contents, and indicate the quantities and the gross, tare and net weight of each material shipped.
+All shipments and documents related thereto must bear Vendor’s name, the CEC Purchase Order number, identification of contents, and indicate the quantities and the gross, tare and net weight of each material shipped.
 A packing list shall accompany each package or shipment.
 In the absence of a packing list, CEC’s count of the number of units in the shipment shall be conclusive.
 All Services shall be performed to high industry standards by knowledgeable personnel skilled in the field.